-If you test with a third party tester, you may be randomly selected to complete a skill retest with the Department of Licensing to ensure testing practices were correctly followed.
-If you refuse to retest or you cannot pass the retest, your CDL will be cancelled until you pass.
-If you don't pass the retest on the first try, you may be required to provide a test vehicle and pay testing fees for additional attempts.
+If you test with a third party tester, you may be randomly selected to complete a retest with DOL to ensure testing practices were correctly followed.

+If you refuse to retest or you cannot pass the retest, your passing skills test results will be voided, or if issued a commercial license, your CDL may be disqualified until you pass.
+If you already hold a CDL and you don't pass the retest on the first try, you may be required to provide a test vehicle and pay testing fees for additional attempts.